2019 Swan Song Festival Event

 in Williams Lake, BC

-VISIT www.ccdcnetwork.com for photos and videos of this inaugural event
+VISIT the archive at www.ccdcnetwork.com for photos and videos of this inaugural event

 The Swan Song Festival

 In Partnership with

 This inaugural annual festival is intended to mobilize communities across Canada to re-engage with dying and deathcare in more meaningful, holistic and environmentally sustainable ways.

 Stay tuned for more details on the days' events including ritual, art, spoken word, an open mic, music, interactive activities, children’s activities, workshops, and information on home funerals, Advance Care Planning.
 Join us for shroud painting, add your wishes to the 'Before I Die' wall, design your own headstone and bring something to add to the Shrine of Remembrance.

 Things to explore at the Swan Song Festival

 'Before I Die' is a global art project that invites people to contemplate death and reflect upon their lives.
 Originally created by Candy Chang on an abandoned house in New Orleans after losing someone she loved, today there are over 5,000 walls around the world.
 Add your statement to the wall.

 Join us in decorating a communal cotton canvas burial shroud.
 Add the name of a beloved who has died, add a quote that has meaning to you, draw flowers, write a few words to a deceased loved one, be creative.
 The communal shroud is intended as a gesture of remembrance to our ancestors.